securitybunker/databunker/README.md

 **NOTE**: You just need to make sure that you do not have any user identifiable information in your other databases, logs, files.

+**NOTE2**: Data bunker can call your backend script on user removal.
+You need to handle these requests and remove user records from 3rd party processing companies.
+For example from web recording services, from email gateways, etc...

 ## Right to rectification/ Data Accuracy